lankeshhalangoda/lankeshhalangoda/README.md

 ## About Me:

-I am a dedicated and adaptable software engineer with a strong commitment to delivering high-quality solutions.
+I am a dedicated and adaptable software engineering professional with a strong commitment to delivering high-quality solutions.
 My capabilities span various aspects of software development, including project management, UI/UX design, and full-stack development.
 I excel in problem-solving and thrive in dynamic team environments.
 With a keen eye for detail and a passion for continuous improvement, I am always eager to tackle new challenges and learn new skills.
 Let's collaborate and create impactful software solutions together!

 ## Portfolio: